Eislaufen

 Lake Erlaufsee is partly in Lower Austria and partly in Styria.
 Due to its shady location, it regularly freezes over in winter and makes a great place for all sorts of ice sports - including ice diving for those particularly adventurous.
 Please note: The natural ice surface is not looked after, cleared of snow or smoothed.
 Anyone walking or skating on the lake does so at their own risk!

-Ice skating in SalzburgerLand
+Ice Skating in SalzburgerLand

 Ice Skating on Lake Neusiedl

-Ice skating in Upper Austria's nature
+Ice Skating in Upper Austria's Nature

-Ice skating in Tirol
+Ice Skating in Tirol

-Ice skating in Styria
+Ice Skating in Styria

 Photo of the ski resort Lech am Arlberg at night